CBI gets sanction to prosecute retired Allahabad High Court judge in corruption case | Law-Order

 The CBI had applied for a go ahead from the Central government to prosecute the retired judge on April 16 this year, in accordance with the Prevention of Corruption Act, they said.

+Justice Gogoi then wrote to the prime minister to remove Justice Shukla.

+When the CJI writes to the president and the prime minister for removal of a high court judge, the Rajya Sabha chairperson appoints a three-judge inquiry committee in consultation with the CJI under the provisions of the Judges (Enquiry) Act, 1968 to look into the allegations However, the process could not be completed.

-The accused were booked under Section 120B of the IPC (criminal conspiracy) and provisions of the Prevention of Corruption Act.
+The CBI booked Justice Shukla with other accused in December 2019 under Section 120B of the IPC (criminal conspiracy) and provisions of the Prevention of Corruption Act.

-In order to to get a favourable order, illegal gratification was allegedly paid to one of the accused named in the FIR by the trust, the officials said.
-The CBI does not need sanction to prosecute Quddusi as he was a retired judge at the time the alleged offence took place and allegedly acted in the capacity of a private person.
-Shukla joined the Allahabad High Court on October 5, 2005 and retired on July 17, 2020, according to the High Court website.
-After filing the FIR, the CBI had conducted searches at multiple locations in Lucknow, Meerut and Delhi.
+After filing the FIR, the CBI conducted searches at multiple locations in Lucknow, Meerut and Delhi, officials said.

 It is alleged that the Prasad Institute of Medical Sciences was debarred by the Centre from admitting students due to substandard facilities and non-fulfilment of the required criteria in May 2017, along with 46 other medical colleges that were also debarred on similar grounds, the officials said.